peterrietzler/ais-dev2il-mlops-taxi-rides/README.md

 1. Create the Dockerfile, build it and run it on the local system
 1. Copy the GitHub Workflow and let it build remotely
 1. Run the Dockerfile using the remote image
+1. Run the job and the cron job

 ? static code analysis - take over from Johannes ?